dunhamlab/BreweryEvolution/README.md

 # Data
 ## (A) Plate Reader
-Raw data from the plate reader from the experiments documented in the manuscript are avaliable.
+Raw data from the plate reader from the experiments documented in the manuscript are available.
 They include data from the wort conditions as well as unmentioned experiments that utilized starting ethanol ranging from 0 to 10% (v/v).

 The files are:
 -  2018_05_09_PDB_EtOh_Formatted.csv